-The Food Services Department shall be an integral part of the district's program under the management of the director of business services.
+The Nutrition Services Department shall be an integral part of the district's program under the oversight of the director of business services.

-All food sales offered during the school day on a regular basis shall be under the management of the Food Services Department.
+All food sales offered during the school day on a regular basis shall be under the management of the Nutrition Services Department.

-Both the food services director and the principals shall be responsible for observing federal, state, and district directives relating to Food Services.
+Both the nutrition services director and the principals shall be responsible for observing federal, state, and district directives relating to Nutrition Services.

 School food service during the day shall include: